-Augsburg College's Academic Honesty Policy gives this definition of Plagiarism, taken from the Student's Book of College English by Squire and Chetwood (Encino, California: Glencoe Publishing Co., 1975):
+Augsburg University's Academic Honesty Policy gives this definition of Plagiarism, taken from the Student's Book of College English by Squire and Chetwood (Encino, California: Glencoe Publishing Co., 1975):

 "Plagiarism is the use of facts, opinions, and language taken from another writer without acknowledgement."

 Take a good look at this sentence, because the rest of this guide is simply an attempt to explain what it means and provide some context and examples to help you understand it.

 There are four key things to note in this definition of plagiarism:

 If someone has done research of some kind of report on lab results, the data produced by a psychology experiment, or an essay delving into new interpretations of a historical period or famous book ― you can't simply copy it and pretend it is your own original material.

 This prohibition applies to an author's thoughts as well as hard facts.
 Just as you cannot copy someone's experiment data, you can't copy their theories, conclusions, arguments, or creative ideas.
 Even J.K.
 Rowling faced plagiarism charges over her Harry Potter series, not for copying books wholesale but for allegedly borrowing concepts to help create her world.

 Language matters.
 Not just individual words, but sentence structure, metaphors, and style as well.
 You can quote the original language directly, or put it completely into your own words, but you cannot just copy it.